Plutarch: Pseudepigrapha

 Some editions of the Moralia include several works now known to have been falsely attributed to Plutarch.
 Among these are the Lives of the Ten Orators, a series of biographies of the Attic orators based on Caecilius of Calacte; On the Opinions of the Philosophers, On Fate, and On Music.
 These works are all attributed to a single, unknown author, referred to as "Pseudo-Plutarch".
 Pseudo-Plutarch lived sometime between the third and fourth centuries AD.
 Despite being falsely attributed, the works are still considered to possess historical value.

 Lives of the Roman emperors

 Plutarch's first biographical works were the Lives of the Roman Emperors from Augustus to Vitellius.
 These early emperors' biographies were probably published under the Flavian dynasty or during the reign of Nerva (AD 96–98).
 Of these, only the Lives of Galba and Otho survive.
 The Lives of Tiberius and Nero are extant only as fragments, provided by Damascius as well as Plutarch himself, respectively.
-There is reason to believe that the two Lives still extant, those of Galba and Otho, "ought to be considered as a single work."
-Therefore, they do not form a part of the Plutarchian canon of single biographies – as represented by the Life of Aratus of Sicyon and the Life of Artaxerxes II (the biographies of Hesiod, Pindar, Crates and Daiphantus were lost).
-Galba-Otho can be found in the appendix to Plutarch's Parallel Lives as well as in various Moralia manuscripts, most prominently in Maximus Planudes' edition where Galba and Otho appear as Opera XXV and XXVI.
-Thus it seems reasonable to maintain that Galba-Otho was from early on considered as an illustration of a moral-ethical approach.